 Implementing remote asset monitoring in your organization

-A remote asset management plan depends on the nature of your business and and the types of assets you own.
-Here are a few steps to get started with remote asset management:
+A remote asset management plan depends on the nature of your business andย the types of assets you own.
+Successful implementation requires aligning asset tracking with operational workflows, governance policies, and system integrations.

-1. Conduct asset audit
+1. Conduct an asset auditย

 The first step is to conduct a thorough asset audit of all of the fixed assets.
-Figure out what type of assets are being used by employees for off site projects.
-Set up the remote tracking system to accommodate your needs to make management easier.
+Figure out what type of assets are being used by employees for off-site projects.
+Set up the remote tracking system to accommodate your needs to make management easier.ย

 2. Define asset lifecycle